 You can add email marketing apps like seguno to send customized emails to your customers like,

 - Shipping and other notification emails

-Shopify has apps like retainful is specialized in sending cart recovery emails and next order coupons via email.
-It has hundreds of email templates which can ease out your effort.
+Shopify has apps like Retainful is specialized in sending cart recovery emails and next order coupons via email.
+It has hundreds of email templates that can ease out your effort.

 Customizing your emails before the launch is a priority in the eCommerce store checklist as it will help you get right on with your email marketing campaign as soon as you launch your store.